ucb-bar/chipyard/docs/Generators/TestChipIP.rst

 The select signal must be set before any TileLink messages are sent and be kept stable throughout the remainder of operation.
 It is not safe to change the select signal once TileLink messages have begun sending.

+For an example of how to use the switcher, take a look at the ``SwitcherTest`` unit test in the `Test Chip IP unit tests <https://github.com/ucb-bar/testchipip/blob/master/src/main/scala/Unittests.scala>`_.